facetious (adjective)

 Examples: A safecracker or thief of the first water; a charlatan of the first water.

 The state of being unchanging or permanent.
-(OD)
+(NOA)

 flaccid (adjective)